Department: Faculty of Law

 What we offer

-- Your gross monthly salary is calculated according to the pay scale for a principal research fellow (academic assistant staff, AAP).
+- Your gross monthly salary is calculated according to the pay scales for senior academic staff.

 - You will do most of your work at the City Campus in a dynamic and stimulating working environment.

-- Click here to find out more about working at the University of Antwerp and the related benefits.
+- Find out more about working at the University of Antwerp here and discover all the other benefits .

 Want to apply?

-- You can apply for this vacancy through the University of Antwerp’s online job application platform until Wednesday 26 May 2021 (by midnight Brussels time).
-Click on the 'Apply' button, complete the online application form and be sure to include the following attachments:
+- You can apply for this vacancy through the University of Antwerp’s online job application platform until Monday 27 September 2021 (by midnight Brussels time).
+Click on 'apply', complete the online application form and don’t forget to include the following documents

 - The selection committee will review all of the applications as soon as possible after the application deadline.
 As soon as a decision has been made, we will inform you about the next steps in the selection procedure.
-Please make a note of the following dates: TBD.
+Please make a note of the following date: TBD.
+A date will also be agreed for participation in an assessment centre.

 - If you have any questions about the online application form, please check the frequently asked questions or send an email to jobs